W34K3D/W34K3D/aws-cloud-solution-architect.md

 ## IAM Security Tools

 - IAM Credentials Report (account-level)
-  - a report that list all your account's users and the status of their</br> various credentials
+  - a report that list all your account's users and the status of their various credentials
 - IAM Access Advisor (user-level)
-  - Access advisor shows the service permissions granted to a user and</br> when those services where last accessed
+  - Access advisor shows the service permissions granted to a user and when those services</br> where last accessed
   - you can use thes informations to revise your policy tools

   ## IAM Guidelines & Best Practices